...

 Ⓒ Kanazawa City Tourism Association

 After the Wakita clan moved away from Kanazawa in 1878, the residence and the garden were taken over by Nishida Family in 1905.
+It was only opened to the public in 1971.

 Kanazawa’s Oldest Tea House – Saisetsutei (灑雪亭)

 The tea house was built under the guidance of the Urasenke Tea School’s founder – Sensōsōshitsu (千仙叟宗室 ).
-At the same time, it is the ideal place for you to have a peek at the art of the Japanese tea ceremony.
+At the same time, it is the ideal place to peek at the art of the Japanese tea ceremony.
 The four professional tea masters at the tea room will give you a brief introduction to what the Japanese tea ceremony is really about and how both the host and the guests practice the concept of Zen Buddhism.

 And don’t worry if you can’t speak Japanese.
 They can communicate in English and will try their best to ensure you fully understand the concept they are explaining (^_-)-☆.